samjulien/blog/_posts/2018-06-28-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 ### Forking and Cloning the App's GitHub Repository

-The first thing you will need to is [to fork and clone](https://guides.github.com/activities/forking/) the [GitHub repository created throughout the previous article](https://github.com/auth0-blog/vue-js-lambda-part-1).
-After forking it into your own GitHub account, you can use the following commands to clone your fork:
+With both Auth0 and a MongoDB instance properly configured, the next thing to do is [to fork and clone](https://guides.github.com/activities/forking/) the [GitHub repository created throughout the previous article](https://github.com/auth0-blog/vue-js-lambda-part-1).
+After forking it into your own GitHub account, you can use the following commands to clone your fork locally:

 ```bash
 # replace this with your own GitHub user